 Wayne received his BA and MA in biological sciences (emphasis in marine biology and ichthyology) from California State University at Fullerton.
 Graduated from US Department of Interior Manager Development Program has 31 years with US Fish and Wildlife Service and has been Chief of the Endangered Species Program, Region 1 FWS.
 Received US Department of Interior Mauritius Award.

-MaryKate “MK” has over 14 years experience in marketing and brand management with Procter & Gamble and Darden Restaurants, and is currently Director of Marketing for Olive Garden.
-MK has a Bachelor of Science in Advertising and a Masters of Business Administration from the University of Florida and is working on a Certificate of Nonprofit Management from Rollins College Edyth Bush Institute for Philanthropy & Nonprofit Leadership.
+MaryKate “MK” has over 15 years’ experience in marketing and brand management with fortune 500 companies like Procter & Gamble and Darden Restaurants.
+MK has a Bachelor of Science in Advertising and a Masters of Business Administration from the University of Florida, as well as a Certificate of Nonprofit Management from Rollins College Edyth Bush Institute for Philanthropy & Nonprofit Leadership.
 MK is passionate about protecting our world’s oceans and whales.

 A resident of Maui, Courtney Hathaway graduated summa cum laude from Miami University in Oxford, Ohio with a Bachelor’s degree in Accountancy in 2006, and graduated magna cum laude as a Master of Accountancy in 2007.
 She began her career at Deloitte & Touche in Boston, MA, where she attained the title of Audit Manager and primarily served publicly-traded large accelerated SEC filers.
 Courtney joined Phillips Edison & Company, Inc. in 2013 as a Fund Controller, where she managed the start-up accounting for a public REIT fund.
 She currently serves as Associate Vice President of Financial Reporting and Accounting, overseeing all periodic SEC filings as well as the accounting for complex or non-routine transactions.
 Courtney is a member of the American Institute of Certified Public Accountants and the SEC Professionals Group, and is a Certified Public Accountant holding an active CPA license with the state of Ohio.